AceOmnia/kaspa-portfolio-projector/README.md

 ### Main Application GUI - Filled In
 ![Main GUI - Filled In](screenshots/KPP-App-Screenshot-Filled_In.png)

-### Main Application GUI - Filled In with Linked Slider in use and additional columns added to chart.
+### Main Application GUI - Filled In with Linked Slider in use and additional columns added to chart
 ![Main GUI - Slider & More Columns](screenshots/KPP-App-Screenshot-Filled_In-Slider.png)

 ### Sample PDF Report